ConnorY97/ConnorY97/README.md

 I am a Support Engineer currently working at [FMOD](https://github.com/fmod).

-This is my personal repsitroy for projects and some self development.
+This is my personal repository for projects and some self development.

 Feel free to have a look at any of my repos!